JonathanDussot/valladolid-snooker-club/README.md

 ### Code Used

-When creating the form, I used this code from [tutorialspoint](https://www.tutorialspoint.com/How-to-use-time-input-type-in-HTML) so I could specify the hours I wanted within the input field indicating 'Time' in both bookings page and kidsclub page.
+When creating the form, I used this code from [tutorialspoint](https://www.tutorialspoint.com/How-to-use-time-input-type-in-HTML) so I could specify the hours I wanted within the input field indicating 'Time' in both bookings page and kids club page.

 `<datalist id="avail">
                                 <option value="09:00"></option>`

 ### Content

-Most of the points from the About Us & Reasons section within the home page were summarised from the informationg given on [bestsnookercue website](bestsnookercue.com)
+Most of the points from the About Us & Reasons section within the home page were summarised from the information given on [bestsnookercue website](bestsnookercue.com)

 ### Media